wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 If you have time, you could also...
 -----------------------------------

 #.
 Build a CDB list of the the signature_id values of Suricata rules that call for immediate attention.
-Maybe these would be special NIDS events you would want to get SMS alerted about in real time.
+Maybe these would be special NIDS events you would want to get SMS alerted about in real-time.
 Create a custom child rule to 86601 that looks for matches in your CDB and has a high severity level like 12.

 #.
 Build another CDB list of signature_id values of rules you choose to classify as "noise" and want to suppress entirely.
 Then make another child rule with a severity level of 0.